July 24, 2054. Friday. 1:16pm

 “Zero!”
 A female’s voice called out towards him.
-He looked up and noticed Agnis pushing her way through the tight knit crowds.
+He looked up and noticed Agnis pushing her way through the tight-knit crowds.
 “Excuse me!
 Excuse me!”
-She roughly pushed and squeezed through.
-“People come on!
+She roughly squeezed through.
+“People, come on!
 Let me through.
 He’s my friend!”

 “I know.”
 Zero replied.

 “The monster speaks.”
-One of the townsman spoke out loudly in surprise.
+One of the townsmen spoke out loudly in surprise.

 Zero was starting to get tired of this obnoxious crowd that formed tightly around him like a caged animal, barely making him able to move.

-“Well about that.
+“Well, about that.
 It’s a long story.
-If you don’t mind can you get these kids off of me?”
-Zero was starting to get peeved because a couple of them were starting to pull out his feathery fur.
+Can you get these kids off of me, if you don’t mind?”
+Zero was getting peeved because a couple of them were starting to pull out his feathery fur.

 “Noooooooo!”
 The kids screamed and scattered like roaches.
 “Mommy!
 Daddy!”
-They yelled as they ran towards their parents.
+They yelled as they ran toward their parents.

 “Easy.”
-Agnis lips curled into a smirk.
+Agnis’s lips curled into a smirk.
 She clapped her hands as if she was dusting herself off.

 “Move out of the way!
 Let the Royal guards through!” shouted a Royal guard.
 The crowd split exactly like when Moses split the sea in half.

 Their purple and silver light armor glistened underneath the sunlight.
 Rows upon rows of the royal guards surrounded Zero and Agnis in minutes.
 Their pikes held up high as the leader of the royal guard on a brown horse appeared before them.
-He cleared his throat and in a loud voice he said, “We are here in the behalf of the king.
-Are you the beast that slayed the giant?”
+He cleared his throat and, in a loud voice, said, “We are here on behalf of the King.
+Are you the beast that slew the giant?”

 “I’m his partner,” replied Agnis.
 She stepped forward right behind him.

-Zero and Agnis trotted behind him as the crowd parted ways letting them through.
-They followed behind him out of curiosity, especially for the king of the city to come looking for them was a bit unexpected.
+Zero and Agnis trotted behind him as the crowd parted ways, letting them through.
+They followed behind him out of curiosity, especially for the city’s King to come looking for them was a bit unexpected.

-Did some major quest appear before them or was it something completely different?
+Did some major quest appear before them, or was it completely different?
 Thought Zero.
 He was curious about what they had to say.

 Russ sat silently waiting, biding his time.
-It had been months since he applied to the WaterRose guild anxiously waiting to take part in the large battle.
-Since the completion of the World quest both in Noriene and the real world, he was able to climb the ladder of the WaterRose guild and gain a large points in fame.
+It had been months since he applied to the WaterRose guild, anxiously waiting to participate in the large battle.
+Since the completion of the World quest both in Noriene and the real world, he was able to climb the ladder of the WaterRose guild and gain large points in fame.

-Since entering into the border edge of the Electric Continent he had found a temple hidden away under rubble.
+Since entering the border edge of the Electric Continent, he had found a temple hidden under rubble.
 He was lucky to find the new temple without dying from exploring a difficult dungeon.
-He was the only one that survived the dungeon and received the bountiful blessing of the God.
+He was the only one that survived the dungeon and received the bountiful blessing of God.
 Then he was quickly summoned back to the City of Diadem to do a bit of searching.

-He worked diligently to raise his affinity with the god of the underworld Hades.
-He didn’t expected to find a different god in such a location.
-He thought all gods in the world of Noriene were mostly from the Norse Mythology.
-For now he had told no one at his new findings.
-He had a gut feeling that telling people that he served a god that was seen around the world as an evil being was not something he wanted his guild to know about yet.
-His sunglasses slipped from his nose revealing his black eyes that seem to sparkle with mischief.
+He worked diligently to raise his affinity with the underworld god Hades.
+He didn’t expect to find a different god in such a location.
+He thought all gods in the world of Noriene were mostly from Norse Mythology.
+For now, he had told no one of his new findings.
+He had a gut feeling that telling people he served a god seen worldwide as an evil being was not something he wanted his guild to know about.
+His sunglasses slipped from his nose, revealing his black eyes that seemed to sparkle with mischief.

-He had become the fifth group leader in taking on the responsibility to aid the guild leader Lilac in tough situations especially since the quest to retrieve the horn.
-He had saved several and gave strong back up during the time of crisis in the quest to obtain the Horn of the Dead with the Hercules guild.
+He had become the fifth group leader, taking on the responsibility to aid the guild leader Lilac in tough situations, especially during the quest to retrieve the horn.
+He had saved several and gave strong backup during the time of crisis in the quest to obtain the Horn of the Dead with the Hercules guild.

-Purposefully he put himself near Lilac to seize any opportunities, he had to be recognized.
-She was his ideal women and his goal.
-Everyday he aimed tireless to climb the rank of the WaterRose guild and be the second in command.
+Purposefully he put himself near Lilac to seize any opportunities; he had to be recognized.
+She was his ideal woman and his goal.
+Every day he aimed tireless to climb the rank of the WaterRose guild and be the second in command.
 It was his ultimate goal.

 But there was always someone standing in his way.
-The four commanders Tim, Sento, Sasha, and Kent who were her top commanders of the WaterRose guild.
-Not only that, who could ever forget the second in command, the shadow that protects her at every forefront of the battle, Ten.
+The four commanders, Tim, Sento, Sasha, and Kent, were her top commanders of the WaterRose guild.
+Not only that, who could ever forget the second in command, the shadow that protects her at every forefront of the battle, Ten?

 But things would be different.
 He swore to himself.
-There were plans he was going to enact to make sure he would rise like the phoenix and defang the beast.
-He was not going to back down from his goal and the quest was going to make everything he wanted a reality.
+There were plans he would enact to ensure he would rise like the phoenix and defang the beast.
+He was not going to back down from his goal, and the quest would make everything he wanted a reality.

-Not only that but to give him such a low class mission to deliver a letter to Aldran, the leader of the Hercules guild.
+Not only that but to give him such a low-class mission to deliver a letter to Aldrin, the leader of the Hercules guild.
 He was no errand boy.
-If it wasn’t for Lilac, he wouldn’t have gone went through with this.
+He wouldn’t have gone through this if it wasn’t for Lilac.
 He despised Ten for giving him such a job.
-Her sweet words was what coaxed him.
-He loved to hear her talking and he took the initiative to be around her as much as possible.
+Her sweet words were what coaxed him.
+He loved to hear her talking and took the initiative to be around her as much as possible.
 It pleased him.